 - Web developers

-- Developers creating web applications or designing web sites also come to the Mozilla Developer Center for documentation.
+- Developers creating web applications or designing web sites also come to the Mozilla Developer Network for documentation.

 If you write a document, Extending menus with overlays, you might ask yourself if the user knows what an overlay even is.
 If they don't know what one is you might decide instead to write Extending menus in Mozilla and include a brief overview of how overlays allow extension of the UI.
 Or perhaps they know what an overlay is and have used them before to add icons and UI, but don't know anything about menus in particular.
 Your document might become a description of the positioning features of overlays, to make sure menu items appear in the right place.